LastLeaf/fw.mpa/doc/client.md

 ```

 When anything changed in `client/`, you should change your app's version to prevent browser cache when server is not running in debug mode!

+### Code Caching and Compression ###

+In cache mode, your code is auto-compressed.
+Special routing settings can also combine your code automatically.

+However, compression is slow.
+Compressing big libraries such as jQuery will take several seconds.
+You can provide a compressed version for each js/css file individually, by naming it like ".min.js" or ".min.css".